-Surrounded by Masions with Toorak Village in the middle, this suburb is within walking distance to the other neighbourhoods in this article, but far enough from the crowds.
+This posh burb is within walking distance to South Yarra, Prahran and Richmond, but pleasantly far enough from the crowds.
 As well as bordering Como Park, it also touches the Yarra River which is ideal for those long walks, bike rides or morning runs (you can run to the city centre in about 25 mins.)

 There’s plenty of other great suburbs in Melbourne you may wish to check out, like: Kew, Albert Park, Hawthorn, Parkville, Collingwood, Windsor, Cremorne, St Kilda, Caulfield and slightly further afield, Brighton.